Search Results Within Category "Lung Disease & Asthma"

 • Lactase deficiency, galactosemia or glucose-galactose malabsorption.

-• History of peptic ulcer, GI bleeding or perforation due to previous NSAID therapy.
+• History of GI bleeding or perforation due to previous Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) therapy or recurrent peptic ulcer/haemorrhage.

 • Pregnant or lactating women.